Braddock, Pennsylvania: History

 Braddock is named for General Edward Braddock (1695–1755), commander of American colonial forces at the start of the French and Indian War.
 The Braddock Expedition to capture Fort Duquesne (modern day Pittsburgh) from the French led to the British general's own fatal wounding and a sound defeat of his troops after crossing the Monongahela River on July 9, 1755.
 This battle, now called the Battle of the Monongahela, was a key event at the beginning of the French and Indian War.

 The area surrounding Braddock's Field was originally inhabited by the Lenape, ruled by Queen Alliquippa.

 In 1742, John Fraser and his family established the area at the mouth of Turtle Creek as the first permanent English settlement west of the Allegheny Mountains.
-George Washington visited the area in 1753-1754.
+George Washington visited the area in 1753–1754.
 It was the site of Braddock's Defeat on July 9, 1755.

 Braddock's first industrial facility, a barrel plant, opened in 1850.
 The borough was incorporated on June 8, 1867.
 The town's industrial economy began in 1873, when Andrew Carnegie built the Edgar Thomson Steel Works on the historic site of Braddock's Field in what is now North Braddock, Pennsylvania.
 This was one of the first American steel mills which used the Bessemer process.
-As of 2010, it continues operation as a part of the United States Steel Corporation.
+The mill is still in operation as a part of the United States Steel Corporation.
 This era of the town's history is depicted in Thomas Bell's novel Out of This Furnace.

-Braddock is also the location of the first of Andrew Carnegie's 1,679 (some sources list 1,689) public libraries in the US, designed by William Halsey Wood of Newark, New Jersey, and dedicated on March 30, 1889.
-The Braddock Library included a tunnel entrance for Carnegie's millworkers to enter a bathhouse in the basement to clean up before entering the facilities (which originally included billiard tables).
+Braddock is also the location of the first of Andrew Carnegie's 1,679 (some sources list 1,689) public libraries in the United States, designed by William Halsey Wood of Newark, New Jersey, and dedicated on March 30, 1889.
+The Carnegie Free Library of Braddock included a tunnel entrance for Carnegie's millworkers to enter a bathhouse in the basement to clean up before entering the facilities (which originally included billiard tables).
 An addition in 1893, by Longfellow, Alden and Harlow (Boston & Pittsburgh, successors to Henry Hobson Richardson), added a swimming pool, indoor basketball court, and 964-seat music hall that included a Votey pipe organ.
 The building was rescued from demolition in 1978 by the Braddock's Field Historical Society, and is still in use as a public library.
-The bathhouse has recently been converted to a pottery studio; the music hall is currently under restoration.
+The bathhouse has recently been converted to a pottery studio; the music hall underwent extensive restoration and musical performances will be presented in 2025.